alexander-branevskiy/algo_one/README.md

-# Repository for course algorithm design analysis part one
+# Repository for course algorithm design and analysis part one